SaumyaG1999/Disaster-Response/README.md

 3. Go to http://0.0.0.0:3001/

-### Additional Material
+### Additional Notebook's:

 In the **data** and **models** folder, you can find one jupyter notebook each that will help you understand how the model works step by step:
 1. **ETL Pipeline Preparation Notebook**: learn everything about the implemented ETL pipeline
-2. **ML Pipeline Preparation Notebook**: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn
+2. **ML Pipeline Preparation Notebook**: look at the Machine Learning Pipeline developed with NLTK and Scikit-Learn libraries

-You can use **ML Pipeline Preparation Notebook** train the model or tune it through a dedicated Grid Search .
+You can use **ML Pipeline Preparation Notebook** to train the model or tune it with the help of a Grid Search .
-In this case, it is warmly recommended to use a Linux machine to run Grid Search, especially if you are going to try a large combination of parameters in the model .
+In this case, it is recommended to use a machine with GPU to run Grid Search, especially if you are going to try a large combination of parameters in the model .
 Use of a standard desktop/laptop may take few hours to complete.

 ## Authors